davletovb/neva/ROBUSTNESS_GAPS.md

 ## Recommended next priorities

-Sections 1–5 are now implemented at the library/deterministic-integration layer.
+Sections 1–6 are now implemented at their documented library/orchestration boundaries.
 The remaining priorities are:

 1. Model-aware context/token budgeting and explicit output-token reservations.